Charity Coach, Trainer & Consultant

 Part of the morning routine can be imposed on you.
 If you have a toddler you are responsible for, they must be fed and changed (otherwise social services will be on your case).

-But if you have some control over your morning, a surprising amount of people do something that is extraordinarily effective.
+you have some control over your morning, a surprising amount of people do something that is extraordinarily effective.
 For the first sixty minutes after waking up they don’t look at social media or news feeds.

 do something selfish